Example: [Collected on the Internet, 1999]

 Dr. Haskins holds that the impetus behind the Statue's creation was the abolition of slavery in America.
 Possibly France did not feel America deserved a monument dedicated to freedom as long as a significant portion of its population was enslaved.
 That is not to say the Statue was dedicated to the abolition of slavery (else Liberty's tablet would surely have been emblazoned with the date of emancipation, not the date of its formal break from Britain), but that this happy change of affairs inspired some of those behind the gift to support the project.

-One of the "Documents of Proof" listed in the article, the magazine section of The New York Times from 18 May 1986, states:
+One of the "Documents of Proof" listed in the article, the magazine section of The

 Barbara "the man who sought Liberty's talents" Mikkelson